harlyq/aframe-sprite-particles-component/README.md

 **usePerspective** - if true, particles will become smaller the further they are from the camera (*boolean*) default true

 **velocityScale** - scale and rotate each particle according to it's screen-space velocity.
 The velocityScale is a multiplier of the particle's screen-space speed, so the higher the number the larger the particle will appear.
 The texture is not rotated if the particles are travelling up the screen.
+Velocity scaling is only active when the value is greater than 0 (*number*) default 0

 **velocityScaleMinMax** - this sets the mix and max scaling for all particles when **velocityScale** is applied.
 This is useful for limiting the scaling on fast moving particles.
-The first value is the minimum scale, and the last value the maximum scale (*vec2*) default 0 3
+The first value is the minimum scale, and the last value the maximum scale.
+Velocity scaling is only active when the **velocityScale** is greater than 0 (*vec2*) default 0 3

 ## Limitations